CHARITY

 Your volunteering experience will be more fulfilling if you raise some money for the schools and children you will be visiting.

 We encourage all the AAN volunteers to set up their own individual “Just Giving” pages for a private challenge of your choosing.
-You can take inspiration from our 2002 group who managed to complete several personal challenges including a two-mile lake swim, UK’s 3 peaks challenge (climbing Ben Nevis, Snowden and Scafell in 24 hours), accompanying children on a a Specialist Academy Trust 5k walk from Marske to Redcar, running 5k a day for a month, setting up a village cake stall, hosting a coffee morning… There is no limit to what you can achieve.
+You can take inspiration from our previous groups who managed to complete several personal challenges including a two-mile lake swim, UK’s 3 peaks challenge (climbing Ben Nevis, Snowden and Scafell in 24 hours), accompanying children on a a Specialist Academy Trust 5k walk from Marske to Redcar, running 5k a day for a month, setting up a village cake stall, hosting a coffee morning… There is no limit to what you can achieve.
 Any funds raised will go direct to the Juniper Trust and added to the Group Just Giving Page total.
 Fundraising initiatives will be shared on the AAN Facebook and Instagram pages.

 Tell your friends